norahulth/PlantApplication/README.md

 # Plant Application

-A Vue-based web application users care for their plants with timely watering notifications, a simple setup for adding new plants, and stored information tailored to each specific plant.
+A Vue-based web application that helps users care for their plants with timely watering notifications, a simple setup for adding new plants, and stored information tailored to each specific plant.
 This repository contains the client application, supporting API endpoints, and build configuration for deployment via Vercel.

 ## Table of Contents
 - Overview